 Lorenzo also suffered from eczema, a painful, red, scaly rash.
 “He rarely slept and was often crying," Tammy recalls.
 "He was itching and scratching all of the time because he was allergic to breast milk and the ingredients in baby food.”

-Changing a life by treating a condition
+A second opinion changes a life by treating a condition

 After an examination by Dr. DaVeiga, she suggested to Lorenzo and his family that he might benefit from an injectable biologic therapy.
 A blood test confirmed the medication would help control the inflammation that caused his asthma attacks, may decrease his symptoms and allow him to become more active.